Unforgiven (2008): Preliminary matches

-The fifth contest was a standard match in which WWE Divas Champion Michelle McCool defended her title against Maryse.
+The fifth contest was a standard match in which Michelle McCool defended her WWE Divas Champion title against Maryse.
 Maryse began the match attacking McCool's knee, but McCool soon countered by grabbing Maryse's foot and twisting it, a submission hold called a heel hook.
 Maryse, however, reached the ropes and caused McCool to break the hold.
 Later in the match, McCool performed the Wings of Love and covered Maryse to retain her championship.

-After the match, an in ring segment took place in which The Big Show, entered the ring and asked the crowd whether they thought he should have been in the Championship Scramble for the WWE Championship.
-SmackDown General Manager Vickie Guerrero, who portrays an on-screen authority figure for the SmackDown brand, then came to the ring and proceeded to insult the Big Show, and demanded that he leave the ring.
+After the match, an in ring segment took place in which Big Show, entered the ring and asked the crowd whether they thought he should have been in the Championship Scramble for the WWE Championship.
+SmackDown general manager Vickie Guerrero, who portrays an on-screen authority figure for the SmackDown brand, then came to the ring and proceeded to insult the Big Show, and demanded that he leave the ring.
 Druids then came to the ring bringing a casket, and The Undertaker appeared on the TitanTron, telling Guerrero to either get in the casket herself or he would put her in it.
 Guerrero refused to enter the casket voluntarily, so The Undertaker began to come to ringside.
 The Big Show held back Guerrero as The Undertaker came to the ring.
 Once he was in the ring, The Undertaker began to choke Guerrero, but the Big Show turned heel, becoming a villainous character, by striking The Undertaker and freeing Guerrero.
 He proceeded to attack The Undertaker, and restrained him to allow Guerrero to slap him and spit in his face.